 This is a guide to researching the American Revolution in the M.S.U.
 Libraries from both the American and British perspectives, but is not heavy into the military dimension.
 For that, go to the "military science" section of our research guides.

-The online catalog may be searched by author, title, author/title in combination, L.C.
-Subject heading, keyword, and call number.
+Books and Media (online catalog) may be searched by author, title, author/title in combination, subjects, keyword, and call number.
 The best quality searches result from using the Library of Congress' subject headings, the complete scheme of which can be found by asking to look at several fat red books kept in Reference at Z 696... on the first floor titled Library of Congress' List of Subject Headings.